SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/validation.md

 The `Tooltip` property is used by the `ValidationControl` as the text to display in a SuperOffice web client dialog message box.

-Finally, compile the project and place the dll inside the web site *bin* directory.
+Finally, compile the project and place the DLL inside the website *bin* directory.

 This example demonstrates how to validate a SaleEntity on the Sale panel for version 7, and the Sale dialog for 6.